emeagenciadigital/meilisearchadmin/README.md

 ## Buy Now
 When you purchase this is what you will get:

-- 1 year of free and unlimited updates
+- Download link of all currently available versions.
-- Ability to download any version during your paid year.
+- 1 year of free and unlimited updates and upgrades including new versions.

 Payment Links:

 PayPal: link
 Credit Card through stripe: link
 Wompi Colombia: Link